sneelagiri/JSON-seeding/README.md

 8. For the three identical digits sequence: I would use a combination of If statements and regex.

+## Limitations:

+1. Did not encrypt sensitive data such as credit card information and personal details.

+2. Solution is resource-intensive

+3. Solution does not use seeder or migration files

 Thank you for taking the time to evaluate this assessment.
 I would appreciate feedback on how to improve.